-Endowed chairs in recognition of a donor provide additional salary and research funds to a tenured professor named to the chair.
+Endowed chairs in recognition of a donor fund faculty compensation and provide research funds to a tenured professor named to the chair.
 Chairs named for recognition purposes only will not be filled until the endowment is funded.

 III.
 Endowed Professorship